 212.221.7300, ext.
 128

 The Legacy of Edwin Forrest, "America's Greatest Actor"

-Edwin Forrest was the first true star of the American theater.
-Today, with so many famous personalities and multitalented performers in television, motion pictures, music, and theater, it may be hard to imagine a time when the world of entertainment was not seen as exciting and glamorous.
-But in 1806, when Forrest was born in Philadelphia, and through most of the rest of the 19th century, American actors and other entertainers performed only in theater, variety, and traveling circuses, and members of the profession were not highly respected.
+Edwin Forrest was the first true star of the American theatre.
+Today, with so many famous personalities and multitalented performers, it may be hard to imagine a time when the world of entertainment was not seen as exciting and glamorous.
+But in 1806, when Forrest was born in Philadelphia, and through most of the rest of the 19th century, American actors and other entertainers performed only in theatre, variety and traveling circuses, and members of the profession were not highly respected.
 During his long and successful career, Edwin Forrest did a great deal to change that perception.